RustyRoboticsBV/Rusty.Xml/README.md

 # Rusty.Xml
-An XML parser module for C#-based Godot games, with read/write support and easy conversions to and from common types, designed to be as engine-agnostic as possible.
+An XML parser module, implemented in C# and meant to be used in the Godot and Unity game engines.